Professor Helen Margetts

 DPhil students supervised at the OII

-Government-Citizen Engagement in Canada and the United Kingdom, 2000-2012 (provisional title)
+Government-Citizen Relations on the Social Web: Canada and the United Kingdom, 2006-2013

 A tweet, Facebook like, or e-petition are tiny acts of political participation.
 But they can scale up into collective action and leave behind data that can transform political science, says Helen Margetts from the Oxford Internet Institute.